Trivivium/devops-2k20/report/REPORT.md

 ![Class Diagram](./images/class_diagram.png)

-Looking at the diagram some noticeable classes include the controllers _ApiController_ and _TimelineController_.
+Looking at the diagram some noticeable classes include the controllers: _ApiController_ and _TimelineController_.
 The former handles all interaction with the simulator, while the latter handles the primary functions of the server-rendered HTML pages.
-The diagram also include services classes responsible for the users and the timeline.
-These implement the business logic, and communicates with the _DatabaseContext_ class to persist data to the database.
-Another interesting the _ActionLoggerAttribute_ defined in the _Extensions_ namespace.
+The diagram also include service classes responsible for the user related features (e.g., creating and followers) and the timeline service related to message creation and flagging.
+These services implement the business logic, and communicates with the _DatabaseContext_ class to persist data to the database.
+Another interesting class is the _ActionLoggerAttribute_ defined in the _Extensions_ namespace.
 This classes is instrumental in collecting usage metrics and information logged to Kibana through the structured logging library Serilog.

 ## Monitoring & Logging Strategies